 Easy raw dessert and the only fats are from whole fruit and nuts.
-All of the fats are not heated so all of their delicate oils retain all of the nutrition.
+All of the fats are not heated so all the delicate oils retain all of the nutrition.

 Feel free to replace the maple syrup with any other natural sweetener that you like.
 See this recipe for my favourite natural sweetener date syrup.
-It’s easy to make from whole dates, inexpensive, unrefined and full of fibre.
+It’s easy to make from whole dates and is inexpensive, unrefined and full of fibre.

 It’s important to use ground cacao powder as unless it is very fine it will not combine well with the avocado, and you could get green avocado lumps.
-I like to use a high-quality raw cacao powder as its highest in antioxidants and other vitamins like potassium.
+I like to use a high-quality raw cacao powder as it’s the highest in antioxidants and other vitamins like potassium.

-Any plant based milk works well with this.
+Any plant based milk works well with this chocolate avocado recipe.
 My favourite is to use a freshly made sunflower seed milk.
-This gives an earthy flavour that gives the desert a mocha chocolate taste.
+This gives an earthy flavour that gives the dessert a mocha chocolate taste.